peteash10/bunminster.uk/index.md

 There are many other ways you can help Fat Fluffs.
 [Pete wrote a guide.](http://blog.peteashton.com/rabbits/2017/12/30/how-to-help-fat-fluffs/)

+## Weights

+We monitor the weight of our rabbits to check there are no problems.
+Since we have the data, here's a chart!

+<iframe width="647" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vTCsXrkEwwQ77cwEj0HXPMQG0ZHW4TpeEc3mhWI6CZtxEE1hBneJp9CXhi4iFvY2qVJscy0NtLT8Fhd/pubchart?oid=1254628106&amp;format=interactive"></iframe>

 ## Much more to come!

 Do check back over the months and see what we've added.
 And be sure to follow us on [Bunstagram](http://instagram.com/bunminster/)!